collapsed-stacks/startups/questions/7261/what-s-the-best-extension-for-a-startup-website.md

 - posted by: [Robert Möstl](https://stackexchange.com/users/1018191/robert-m-stl) on 2015-09-04
 - score: 1

-<p>It depends on the service or product you'll offer and on the market it is supposed to target.</p>
+It depends on the service or product you'll offer and on the market it is supposed to target.

-<p>But since the question is <strong>pretty general you should usually strive for getting the .com domain extension</strong>.</p>
+But since the question is **pretty general you should usually strive for getting the .com domain extension**.

-<p>Paul Graham has published an essay on why choosing .com is important: <a href="http://paulgraham.com/name.html" rel="nofollow">Change Your Name</a>.</p>
+Paul Graham has published an essay on why choosing .com is important: [Change Your Name](http://paulgraham.com/name.html).

 ## Answer 7268